Immigration Practice Field Placement and Seminar

 This upper-level combination of doctrinal coverage and skills development includes a two-credit seminar and a two-credit field placement exploring advanced issues in immigration and nationality law.
 Students admitted to the field placement are required to complete the two-credit seminar during the same semester.
 Field Placement participants must devote at least 10 hours per week to their placements, meet with supervising faculty and placement mentor, and attend the seminar and complete all seminar assignments.
 The grade for the seminar is based on class assignments and two written projects modeled on typical legal materials.
 Placement credits do not involve scheduled classes.

-Approved for the Experiential Learning Requirement (where both courses are completed simultaneously).
+Approved for the Experiential Learning Requirement.
+Enrollment is limited.
 Registration is binding.
-Application is required, and can be found on the Academics section of the NYLS Portal under Office of Clinical and Experiential Learning.
+Application is required, and can be found on the Office of Clinical and Experiential Learning section of the NYLS Portal.

 Recommended for the Following Professional Pathways: Civil Rights/Civil Liberties; Family Law; Government/Public Sector; Immigration; International Law/Human Rights; Labor and Employment; General Practice – Litigation/Dispute Resolution

 Prerequisite or Co-requisite: Immigration Law (GOV160) or with permission of the instructor

 4 Credits: 2 credits for the graded seminar and 2 credits for the (pass/fail) field placement